 How to Make Custom Dog Bandanas

-Printable Template for Dog Bandana Pattern
+Printable Template for Free Dog Bandana Sewing Pattern

 The PDF will open in a new window.
 Just make sure you check the scale before cutting out your fabric.
 Like all my patterns, it already includes seam allowances.
 There are 2 pages.
 Trim and stick the 2 boxes together for the full pattern.
 Further Reading: How to print PDF patterns.